 5. Memory Cove Wilderness Protection Area

-Sleepy Memory Cove Beach was thrown into the limelight in 2015 when it was voted as one of the top 10 beaches in the world by the Guardian newspapet.
+Sleepy Memory Cove Beach was thrown into the limelight a few years ago when it was voted as one of the top 10 beaches in the world by the Guardian newspaper.
 But don’t be dismayed, it still has all of its wilderness charm.

 Accessible only by a gate key from the Port Lincoln Visitor Centre, this area is limited to 15 vehicles a day and provides a unique camping or day-visit experience in the wilderness.